MrBLD/js/README.md

-# js
+# JavaScript Tutorial
-code repo for js
+code repo for JS with commented notes